-Some ceiling mount kits include poles that extend from the ceiling more than 3 feet, while others offer full-motion brackets for hanging TVs from angled ceilings.
+Some ceiling mount kits include poles that extend more than 3 feet from the ceiling, while others offer full-motion brackets for hanging TVs from angled ceilings.
 Higher-end motorized kits allow a TV to move from an out-of-the-way position flush against the ceiling to a viewing position via remote control.
-These mounts allow the user to level, rotate, and adjust a TV’s viewing angle for the optimal viewing position.
+These mounts allow you to level, rotate, and adjust a TV’s viewing angle for the optimal viewing position.

 This guide showcases the different types of TV ceiling mounts along with important factors to consider when shopping.
 To help make the search easier, here is a list of some of the best ceiling TV mounts on the market.

-- BEST FLIP-DOWN: VIVO Electric Ceiling Flip Down Pitched Roof TV Mount
+- BEST FLIP-DOWN: Vivo Electric Flip-Down Ceiling Mount

 - BEST DROP-DOWN: VideoSecu Adjustable Ceiling TV Mount

 - BEST FULL-MOTION: Perlesmith Multi-Adjustable Ceiling TV Mount

 - BEST FOR HIGH CEILINGS: Barkan Full Motion TV Ceiling Mount

 How We Chose the Best Ceiling TV Mount